Kakao Mischa: Was ist meine Medizin?

 What it means to miss

-How does it feel to be in the absence of what matters most right now How does it feel to not be able to have the person by your side who is your m...
+How does it feel to be absent from what is most important right now?
+How does it feel not to be able to have the person at your side who is you...

-I have been in contact with Jan from Original Beans since 2020 .
-As Conservation Kakao Leader , it is his mission to identify and preserve the...
+I have been in contact with Jan from Original Beans since 2020.
+As a Conservation Cacao Leader , his mission is to identify and preserve the rar...